railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 ======================================

-Now you can take a slight detour away from pure enterprise management by looking at some tools offered by Open ERP to improve your own personal time management.
+Now you can take a slight detour away from pure enterprise management by looking at some tools offered by OpenERP to improve your own personal time management.
 It is not much of a detour because good organization is the key to better productivity in your daily work.

 .. index::